-According to Statistics Canada, there were over 1774 private dwellings in what is now the Rural Municipality of West River as of 2021, with 76% being occupied by usual residents.
-Approximately 86% (2831) of all properties (residential and commercial) are owned by full-time residents, compared to 14% (462) owned by non-residents.
-In terms of types of housing, 93% of the municipality is made up of single detached dwellings.
+According to Statistics Canada, there were over 1774 private dwellings in the Municipality as of 2021, with 76% being occupied by usual residents.
+Approximately 86% (2831) of all properties (residential and commercial) are owned by full-time residents, compared to 14% (462) owned by non-residents.1 In terms of types of housing, 93% of the Municipality is comprised of single detached dwellings.

-&lt;sup>1Data based on the Control Report provided by RMWR CAO dated July 12 2021.
+1 Data based on the Control Report provided by the Rural Municipality of West River's CAO dated July 12, 2021.